FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Motivations are many:

-- Networking protocols tolerate frame loss better, {::comment}
+- Networking protocols tolerate frame loss better, compared to the time when [RFC1242] and [RFC2544] were specified.

+{::comment}

-    [MB38]: 1242 was also modern at the time they were published ;) This can be easily stale.
-Let’s avoid that
+    MB38: 1242 was also modern at the time they were published ;) This can be easily stale.
+Let's avoid that

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: OK.
+    MK: OK.

 {:/comment}
-  compared to the time when [RFC1242] and [RFC2544] were specified.

-- Increased link speeds require trials sending way more frames within the same duration, {::comment}
+- Increased link speeds require trials sending way more frames within the same duration, increasing the chance of a small SUT performance fluctuation being enough to cause frame loss.

+{::comment}

-    [MB39]: Won’t age well.
+    MB39: Won't age well.

-    [VP]: Ok, but some things did change over time (in focus if not in existence).
+    VP: Ok, but some things did change over time (in focus if not in existence).
 Ask Maciek.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}
-  increasing the chance of a small SUT performance fluctuation being enough to cause frame loss.

 - Because noise-related drops usually arrive in small bursts, their impact on the trial's overall frame loss ratio is diluted by the